China–North Korea relations: Economic relations

 China's economic assistance to North Korea accounts for about half of all Chinese foreign aid.
 Beijing provides the aid directly to Pyongyang, thereby enabling it to bypass the United Nations.

-During the period of severe food shortage between 1996 and 1998, Beijing provided unconditional food aid to North Korea.

 Trade

-China is North Korea's largest trade partner, while North Korea itself ranks relatively low as a source of imports to China.
+As the Soviet Union was dissolved, the North Korean trade system was in a quagmire without traditional cooperation partners.
+In this context, China has emerged as a major pillar of North Korea's economy.
+North Korea's dependence on the Chinese market has been further deepening, as the US and South Korea have postponed aid to North Korea and the overall slowdown of the north–south cooperation mechanisms.
+Since 2005, when enhanced Sino-North Korean economic and trade cooperation took place in the context of international power realignments with North Korea's share of trade with China exceeding that with the Soviet Union for the first time.
+It climbed over 80% in 2010 and has since remained in the 90%-plus range.
+While North Korea itself ranks relatively low as a source of imports to China.
+While North Korea imports a wide range of products from household items to strategic goods like oil and machinery, their exports to China are limited to anthracite, iron ore, and marine products due to their meagre industrial growth.
 North Korea is dependent on trade and aid from China, although international sanctions against North Korea have decreased overall official volume of trade.
 Between 2000 and 2015, trade between the two countries grew over ten-fold, reaching a peak of $6.86 billion in 2014.
-China is a major investor in North Korea's mining and metallurgical industries including steel and iron, copper, coal, copper, and rare-earth minerals.
-PRC-DPRK trade also provides an important source of revenue to Jilin and Liaoning Provinces, which have suffered deindustrialization since the 1970s.
+China is a major investor in North Korea's mining and metallurgical industries including steel and iron, copper, coal, and rare-earth minerals.
+China-North Korea trade also provides an important source of revenue to Jilin and Liaoning Provinces, which have suffered deindustrialization since the 1970s.
 In return, North Korea is dependent on China for imports of food and fuel, particularly since the end of South Korea's Sunshine Policy in 2008.